John J. McCloy: US High Commissioner for Germany

 Imagine my surprise one day in February 1951 to read in the newspaper that John J. McCloy, the high commissioner to Germany, had restored all the Krupp properties that had been ordered confiscated.

 McCloy did reject requests for an amnesty.
 He also refused to commute the death sentences of five men whom he called "the worst of the worst": Oswald Pohl, Otto Ohlendorf, Paul Blobel, Werner Braune, and Erich Naumann.
 Two other death sentences from the Dachau trials were upheld by General Thomas T. Handy, that of Georg Schallermair and Hans-Theodor Schmidt.
-There were mass protests by hundreds of thousands people amongst the West German public and government.
+There were mass protests by hundreds of thousands amongst the West German public and government.
 Many were outraged that full amnesty had not been granted to the condemned, and it reached the point that McCloy's family started receiving death threats.
-Nevertheless, all 7 death sentences were carried out at Landsberg Prison on 7 June 1951.
+Nevertheless, all seven men were executed at Landsberg Prison on June 7, 1951.

 McCloy supported the initiative of Inge Aicher-Scholl (the sister of Sophie Scholl), Otl Aicher and Max Bill to found the Ulm School of Design.
 HfG Ulm is considered to be the most influential design school in the world after the Bauhaus.
 The founders sought and received support in the USA (via Walter Gropius) and within the American High Command in Germany.
 McCloy saw the endeavor as Project No. 1 and supported a college and campus combination along US examples.
 In 1952 Scholl received from McCloy a check for one million Deutschmarks.

 McCloy had served as the first US High Commissioner.
-His final successor as commissioner was the fourth US High Commissioner, James B. Conant; the office was terminated on May 5, 1955.
+His final successor in the post was the fourth US High Commissioner, James B. Conant; the office was terminated on May 5, 1955.